SSWConsulting/SSW.Rules.Content/rules/video-thumbnails/rule.md

 ---
 type: rule
-title: Do you use a personalized video thumbnail?
+title: Do you use personalized video thumbnails?
 uri: video-thumbnails
 authors:
   - title: Florent Dezettre